Who We Are

 At Creative Narrations, we see stories as an essential resource to bring about change for marginalized populations.
 We believe that the process of storytelling can lead to self-discovery, strengthening relationships, and building power.
 Founded in 2001, our mission is to support organizations with a wide range of multimedia tools to document the voices and images of change.

 - Natasha Freidus is the founder and co-director of Creative Narrations.
-Before entering the media field, Natasha worked as an adult educator and organizer for eight years.
+Before entering the media field, Natasha worked as an adult educator and organizer.
 It was through community building work that she developed her interest in the role of storytelling as a tool for social change.
 Natasha has conducted workshops in multimedia storytelling for diverse groups throughout the country.
 She has also studied and worked in a range of communities including the U.S./Mexican border, the Dominican Republic, Thailand, and spent 2006-7 on a Fulbright Fellowship in Tarragona, Spain.
 Natasha earned her Masters degree in Urban Studies at the Massachusetts Institute of Technology where she was community media coordinator and a course instructor at The Center for Reflective Community Practice from 2001 to 2003.
 She believes that if she can learn how to connect a video camera to a computer, anyone can.

 - Josh Schachter is a photographer, visual storyteller, educator, and community activist who has worked for organizations throughout the U.S. to document issues from urban revitalization to food security.
 His images have been published internationally in books, magazines, newspapers, films and web sites, in venues ranging from the New York Times to the Navajo Times.
 Josh earned a master's degree in environment management at the Yale School of Forestry and Environment Studies, where he explored how urban youth could use photography to share their own lives and perspectives.
 Over the past decade he has taught documentary photography to youth, teachers, neighborhood groups, and nonprofit organizations in places ranging from New Delhi to Nigeria.
 Since 2005 he has developed a passion for digital storytelling and has facilitated digital storytelling workshops in the US and abroad.